 Introduction

-This chapter contains a reference to public research around car hacking.
-In this chapter a few general car hacking papers are discussed.
-The rest of the research is split up by target or entrypoint.
+This chapter collects public research on car hacking.
+A few general papers are discussed here; the rest of the research is split up by target or entrypoint.

-The 2015 Jeep Cherokee hack brought the subject to a mainstream audience and triggered a 1.4 million vehicle recall; the four earlier papers established the technical groundwork that made it possible.
+The 2015 Jeep Cherokee hack reached mainstream news and triggered a 1.4 million vehicle recall.
+The four earlier papers laid the technical groundwork that made it possible.

 Experimental Security Analysis of a Modern Automobile